-OU should read the Life of Christ "because it is the outburst (sic) of a prophetic soul who has felt the transforming power of Christ"-and because " it is such books as these that open the prison door and let Jesus into his world and because it may become one of the masterpieces of all literature" if you wish to believe the scribe in the Chicago Tribune who wrote the last "because."
+YOU should read the Life of Christ "because it is the outburst (sic) of a prophetic soul who has felt the transforming power of Christ"-and because " it is such books as these that open the prison door and let Jesus into his world and because it may become one of the masterpieces of all literature" if you wish to believe the scribe in the Chicago Tribune who wrote the last "because."

 This is the mental refuse that the middle class and the big bourgeoisie nourish their minds with.
-And it is these two dedacedent and moribund classes that are held up to the proletariat as paragons of virtue, pillars of society, the brains of industry and the incarnation of self-respect.
+And it is these two dedacedent and moribund LET us now pass in review some classes that are held up to the prole-tariat as paragons of virtue, pillars of society, the brains of industry and the incarnation of self-respect.

-The bourgeoisie as a class, is economically on the decline.
-Its literature which is its mouthpiece cannot avoid expressing this decline be it in
+The bourgeoisie as a class, is ecoavoid expressing this decline be it in